As species recover, some threaten others in more dire shape

 12 of12

 GLEN ARBOR, Mich.
 (AP) — Concealed behind trees near Lake Michigan, two scientists remotely manipulated a robotic owl on the forest floor.
-As the intruder flapped its wings and hooted, a merlin guarding its nest in a nearby pine darted overhead, sounding high-pitched, rapid-fire distress calls.
+As the intruder flapped its wings and hooted, a merlin guarding its nest in a nearby pine sounded distress calls.

 The small falcon dove toward the enemy — and into a net that Smithsonian interns Tim Baerwald and Zachary Bordner had stretched between steel poles.
-They gently disentangled the brownish-speckled merlin, then attached a leg band and a backpack transmission unit so researchers could trace the mother bird's movements.
+They disentangled the merlin, then attached a leg band and transmission unit to trace its movements.

 Written By